Get Legal Help

-The DC Courts have resources to help you with your case.
-Use these resources to:
+The DC Courts have resources to help you:

-- Learn about the courts and court procedure
+• Learn about the courts and court procedures

 Free or low-cost legal help